This website provides information for general purposes only.Read our full disclaimer

 Audited Financial Accounts

 All Portuguese alternative investment funds must appoint a statutory auditor (Revisor Oficial de Contas) registered with the CMVM.
 The auditor independently reviews the fund's annual financial statements and verifies compliance with applicable valuation and reporting requirements.
-Under the Asset Management Regime, fund managers must publish annual accounts within four months of the financial year end and semi-annual accounts within two months of the relevant half-year period.
+Under the Asset Management Regime, fund managers must publish annual accounts within a set deadline after the financial year end.
+That deadline is four months for UCITS-type funds (OICVM) but five months for the alternative investment funds (OIA) that most Golden Visa funds are, and the two-month semi-annual report is required for OICVM but not for OIA.

 What to look for: